 Positive SDG scores

-Applying the first, default definition means seven RobecoSAM-branded funds will be reclassified as Article 8, since the nature of their investment universes means they are allowed to include companies with either neutral or negative SDG scores.
-Indeed, RobecoSAM Global SDG Engagement Equities intentionally targets companies with SDG scores of -1, since they offer the best opportunities for betterment through engagement.
+Applying the first, default definition means seven RobecoSAM-branded strategies will be reclassified as Article 8, since the nature of their investment universes means they are allowed to include companies with either neutral or negative SDG scores.
+Indeed, RobecoSAM Global SDG Engagement Strategies intentionally targets companies with SDG scores of -1, since they offer the best opportunities for betterment through engagement.

-The other funds that will become Article 8 are RobecoSAM SDG Credit Income; RobecoSAM SDG High Yield Bonds; RobecoSAM Euro SDG Credits; RobecoSAM Global SDG Credits; and RobecoSAM Global Gender Equality Equities.
+The other strategies that will become Article 8 are RobecoSAM SDG Credit Income Strategy; RobecoSAM SDG High Yield Bonds Strategy; RobecoSAM Euro SDG Credits Strategy; RobecoSAM Global SDG Credits Strategy; and RobecoSAM Global Gender Equality Strategies.
 Their investment universes span companies with positive to neutral SDG scores.

-Applying the second criteria affects the ‘Smart’ range of three RobecoSAM-branded funds.
-Since these funds have a carbon reduction objective, they must have a climate-related benchmark in order to retain their Article 9 classification.
+Applying the second criteria affects the ‘Smart’ range of three RobecoSAM-branded strategies.
+Since these strategies have a carbon reduction objective, they must have a climate-related benchmark in order to retain their Article 9 classification.

 It was therefore decided that RobecoSAM Smart Energy Strategies, RobecoSAM Smart Mobility Strategies, and RobecoSAM Smart Materials Strategies will follow a Climate Transition Benchmark.
-This additional benchmark will be used for steering, measuring and monitoring the carbon objective of the funds; for outright performance, the fund will continue to follow the MSCI World Index.
+This additional benchmark will be used for steering, measuring and monitoring the carbon objective of the strategies; for outright performance, the stategy will continue to follow the MSCI World Index.

 It’s an ongoing process